gocardless/airflow-dbt/README.md

 This is a collection of [Airflow](https://airflow.apache.org/) operators to provide easy integration with [dbt](https://www.getdbt.com).

+Forked for: Add feature to allow environment variables to be passed to the dbt command line, so that profiles.yml can receive secrets at runtime from the airflow DAG.
+This improves management of airflow-dbt pipelines on AWS MWAA with secrets pulled from an aws secrets store.

 ```py
 from airflow import DAG
 from airflow_dbt.operators.dbt_operator import (